reevoo/sapience-rb/docs/appenders/formatters.md

 `formatter: :raw` - logs are saved as a single line ruby hash.
 Useful for production like environments and is used internally for the Sentry appender.

-## Running the tests

-`bin/tests`

-## Environment variables

-- `APP_NAME` - If you want to provide an application name for sapience it can be done here.
-- `SAPIENCE_ENV` - For applications that don't use rack or rails